Application and admission for BSc Global Management of Social Issues

 - The purpose of the interview is to determine whether you are right for this program and whether this program is right for you!

-- During the interview, your essay will be discussed and you will have the opportunity to discuss your academic ambitions, background, personal interests and motivation for following this program of study.
+- During the interview, your essay will be discussed and you will have the opportunity to discuss your academic ambitions, background, personal interests, and motivation for choosing this program of study.